The Symposium on Cryptologic History

 The Foundation assists the NSA Center for Cryptologic History (CCH) in preparing for the biennial Symposium on Cryptologic History and provides support to the CCH History Research Program.
 In 2003, then DIRNSA, General Michael V. Hayden, requested support from the NCMF for the 2003 Symposium.
 Since then the Foundation and CCH have teamed up to stage a unique biennial event that attracts international attention from academia and the Intelligence Community.
 Learn about the mission and programs of the Center for Cryptologic History.

-The next biennial Symposium on Cryptologic History will take place October 19 - 20, 2017.
-The Symposium will be held at the Johns Hopkins Applied Physics Laboratory's Kossiakoff Center in Laurel, Maryland.
+The next biennial Symposium on Cryptologic History will take place October 19 - 20, 2017 at the Johns Hopkins Applied Physics Laboratory's Kossiakoff Center in Laurel, Maryland.
 Following the Symposium, on Saturday, October 21, participants will be given an opportunity to tour the National Cryptologic Museum and participate in a workshop on sources for research in cryptologic history, as well as a presentation about William and Elizebeth Friedman.

-Click on the AGENDA DETAILS graphic below to view a PDF regarding the program information for this year's Symposium.
+Click on the AGENDA DETAILS graphic below to view a PDF regarding the preliminary program information for the 2017 Symposium.

 REGISTRATION *includes daily lunch, plus morning and afternoon refreshments.